qifan-han/qifan-han.github.io/_pages/personal.md

     font-size: 0.9em; /* Customize specific classes if needed */
   }

-  /* Remove underline and set color for all links */ a, a:link, a:visited,
+  /* Only remove underline and set color for links within .main-content */ .main-content a,
+  .main-content a:link,
+  .main-content a:visited,
-  a:hover,
+  .main-content a:hover,
-  a:active,
-  .toggle-link {
+  .main-content a:active {
     color: #007bff !important;
     text-decoration: none !important;
   }